A BRIEF BIOGRAPHY OF GRIGORI RASPUTIN

 By Tim Lambert

 Young Grigori Rasputin was supposed to have the power to heal sick animals.
 In 1889 he married a girl named Praskovya.
 Rasputin is sometimes called the Mad Monk.
-In reality he never formally became a monk but he did stay in a monastery for 3 months.
-Afterwards Rasputin became a wandering holy man called a strannik, living off gifts from peasants.
+In reality, he never formally became a monk but he did stay in a monastery for 3 months.
+Afterwards, Rasputin became a wandering holy man called a strannik, living off gifts from peasants.
 While he was away his wife looked after a farm.
 However Rasputin did return home for the winters and he had 3 children, a son in 1897 and daughters in 1898 and 1900.
 All the time Rasputin was gaining a reputation as a healer.
-(He also gained a reputation as a womaniser!).

 However Rasputin really rose to fame after he moved to St Petersburg in 1903.
 He first met the royal couple in November 1905.
-However he did not see them again till October 1906.
+However, he did not see them again until October 1906.
 During 1907 Rasputin continued to visit the palace from time to time.
-The Tsar had a son, Alexis, who was a haemophiliac (his blood did not clot properly).
+The Tsar had a son, Alexis, who was a hemophiliac (his blood did not clot properly).
 On one occasion Rasputin was present when Alexis was bleeding.
 Rasputin is supposed to have healed the child.
-At any rate the Tsar and Tsarina believethat he did.
+At any rate, the Tsar and Tsarina believed that he did.
 They were convinced that he was a starets, a Russian holy man.

 In the following years Rasputin grew in influence.
-Then in October 1912 Alexis was seriously ill.
+Then in October 1912, Alexis was seriously ill.
 The Tsarina sent a telegram to Rasputin.
 He replied that Alexis would live.
-They boy did recover increasing the Tsar and Tsarina's faith in Rasputin.
+The boy did recover increasing the Tsar and Tsarinas faith in Rasputin.

-Finally Prince Yusopov decided to murder Rasputin.
-He was lured to a party early in the morning of 17 December 1916.
-Rasputin was given cakes and wine laced with cyanide but it seemed to have no effect.
-So Yusopov shot him.
-The conspirators believing Rasputin was dead the murderers but after a time he sprang to life and tried to escape.
-So Yusopov shot him twice more.
-The murderers then bound the body of Rasputin and threw it into a river.>/P>
+Finally Prince Yusupov decided to murder Rasputin.
+He was lured to a party early on the morning of 30 December 1916.
+Yusupov shot him.
+The murderers then threw the body of Rasputin into a river.

 However the police quickly recovered it.
 Professor Kosorotov performed an autopsy.
-He found 3 bullet wounds but no evidence of poisoning.
-(Why the cyanide did not affect Rasputin is not known).
-Rasputin was buried on 22 December 1916.
+He found 3 bullet wounds.
+Rasputin was buried on 3 January 1917.

 A timeline of Russia